attak/attak/README.md

 `attak deploy`

-Assembles and deploys a series of AWS lambdas pre-baked with topology information, so event emissions go directly from lambda to kinesis stream to lambda.
+Assembles and deploys a series of functions pre-baked with topology information, so event emissions go directly from function to stream to function.

 ### Trigger a live topology